Barry Switzer: Dallas Cowboys

 In August 1997, Switzer was arrested after a loaded .38-caliber revolver was found in his luggage at the Dallas/Fort Worth International Airport.
-Switzer, who was returning to the team's training camp facility in Austin, said there were children at his Dallas home and he put the gun in his bag to hide it from them.
+Switzer, who was returning to the team's training camp facility in Austin, said there were children at his Dallas home and he had put the gun in his bag to hide it from them.
 He said he accidentally forgot to remove the gun from the bag before heading to the airport.
-Switzer pleaded guilty, was fined $3,500, and was given one year deferred adjudication.
+Switzer pleaded guilty, was fined $3,500, and was given one-year deferred adjudication.
 Two days later, he was fined $75,000 by Jones.
 Switzer's penchant for being a players' coach came to haunt him with disagreements with quarterback Troy Aikman, who felt the team had a lack of discipline along with poor practice habits.
 Each reflected upon their disagreements in Troy Aikman: A Football Life, where Aikman felt that Switzer was not the same hard-driving coach that he had seen at Oklahoma while saying the team was "kind of hanging on" in the post-Johnson era.
 All of this came to a head with the 1997 season, complete with Aikman delivering a heated rant on the sideline during the preseason about not wanting to be the "bad cop" in the routine all the time.
 The Cowboys started off well, winning three of their first four games, but a sign of trouble brewed with their one loss, which came against the Arizona Cardinals after they blew a 22–7 lead and lost in overtime.
-They then lost two straight games against division rivals New York and Washington before a late victory against Jacksonville got them to 4–3.
+They then lost two straight games against division rivals New York Giants and Washington Redskins before a late victory against Jacksonville got them to 4–3.
 They then traded back-to-back losses with back-to-back wins to reach 6–5 before the wheels fell off with five straight losses.
 On January 9, 1998, Switzer resigned as head coach of the Cowboys with a 40–24 career NFL coaching record.

 After coaching

 In late 2000, Switzer was initiated as an honorary member of the Oklahoma Kappa chapter of Sigma Alpha Epsilon.
 Switzer was elected to the College Football Hall of Fame in 2002.
 In 2004, he received the Jim Thorpe Lifetime Achievement Award.
-Switzer still resides in Norman, Oklahoma with his wife Becky, a gymnast on the 1988 U.S. Olympic team and OU gymnastics coach from 1984 to 2001.
+Switzer still resides in Norman, Oklahoma with his wife Becky, a coach on the 1988 U.S. Olympic team and OU gymnastics coach from 1984 to 2001.
 In August 2007, XMSN added Switzer as a part of the channel's expanded college sports coverage.
 On September 9, 2007, Switzer joined the Fox NFL Pregame show.
 Switzer got into acting after coaching, playing the part of the head coach of the Prattville Pirates in the 1998 movie Possums.
 Switzer also guest-starred in an episode of TNT's Saving Grace titled "Do You Love Him?", which first aired August 11, 2008.
 In 2006, Switzer and Toby Keith helped found First Liberty Bank in Oklahoma City.
 He owns Switzer's Locker Room, Switzer's Vineyards, and a number of other small businesses in the Norman area.